-What Do Shoe and Leather Worker or Repairer Do?
+What You Need to Know About Shoe and Leather Worker or Repairer

-Job Description & Duties Construct, decorate, or repair leather and leather-like products, such as luggage, shoes, and saddles.
+Job Description: Construct, decorate, or repair leather and leather-like products, such as luggage, shoes, and saddles.

-List of Shoe & Leather Worker or Repairer Job Duties
+A Day in the Life of a Shoe & Leather Worker or Repairer

-Qualities of a Shoe & Leather Worker or Repairer
+Shoe & Leather Worker or Repairer Required Skills

 Below is a list of the skills most Shoe and Leather Workers and Repairers say are important on the job.